 Born in Illinois in 1887, Marjorie Merriweather Post inherited the Postum Cereal Company, which later became the General Foods Corporation, at 27 upon the death of her father.
 Though a shrewd businesswoman and dedicated philanthropist, she is most remembered for her extravagant tastes, which included many lavish homes and possessions.
 Post died on September 9, 1973, in Washington, D.C.

 Marjorie Merriweather Post was born on March 15, 1887, in Springfield, Illinois.
-The only child of Charles William Post and Ella Letitia Merriweather, Marjorie became the owner of the successful Postum Cereal Company at age 27 after her father died.
-She married four times: in 1905 to investment banker Edward Bennett Close, in 1920 to financier Edward Francis Hutton, in 1935 to Washington lawyer and Soviet ambassador Joseph E. Davies, and in 1958 to May Department Stores heir Herbert A. May Jr.
+The only child of Charles William Post and Ella Letitia Merriweather, Marjorie became owner of the successful Postum Cereal Company at age 27 after her father died.
+She married four times: in 1905 to investment banker Edward Bennett Close, in 1920 to financier Edward Francis Hutton, in 1935 to Washington lawyer and Soviet ambassador Joseph E. Davies, and in 1958 to Westinghouse executive Herbert A. May Jr.

 In 1923, after Post's second husband, Edward Hutton, became Postum's chairman of the board, the company expanded to include such brands as Birdseye Frozen Foods and became the General Foods Corporation.
 The move was largely instigated by Post, a shrewd businesswoman who saw the need for prepared food in an age of increasingly independent women.
 After she and Hutton divorced in 1935, Post joined the company's board of directors, becoming one of the first women to join the board of directors of a major American corporation.

 Post was renowned for her lavish homes, and a few have since become landmarks.
 The Long Island home she shared with her third husband is now the C.W.
 Post College at Long Island University.
-The 115-room Mar-A-Lago in Palm Beach, Florida, was purchased from the Post Family Trust by Donald Trump in 1985 who reopened it as a private club.
+The 115-room Mar-A-Lago in Palm Beach, Florida, was purchased from the Post Family Trust in 1985 by Donald Trump, who reopened it as a private club.
 Her Washington, D.C. estate, Hillwood, was left to the Smithsonian and reopened to public in 1977 as a museum to display Post's extensive French and Russian art collection.

 Marjorie Merriweather Post died on September 9, 1973, at the age of 86, in Washington, D.C.